2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 | S DCAM | 1,673,010 | unknown | unknown |

-The Denver Mint led production with 48,160,000 business strikes, nearly doubling Philadelphia’s 29,400,000 output.
+The Denver Mint led production with 48,160,000 business strikes, representing 63% of total business strike output — nearly doubling Philadelphia’s 29,400,000.
 Despite this mintage difference, both versions trade at similar values in most grades due to abundant collector availability.

-Combined business strike production totaled 77,560,000 coins, primarily sold directly to collectors through Mint rolls and boxes rather than entering circulation.
-This distribution method resulted in higher survival rates and better average condition compared to coins released through banks.
+Combined business strike production totaled 77,560,000 coins, primarily sold directly to collectors through Mint rolls and boxes rather than entering general bank circulation.
+This NIFC (Not Intended For Circulation) distribution method resulted in higher survival rates and better average condition compared to coins that flow through bank channels.

 San Francisco struck 1,673,010 proof specimens, representing just 2.2% of total production.
 These Deep Cameo proofs feature superior strikes and mirror-like surfaces that consistently command premiums over business strikes.